 Law journal writing (unsupervised)

-2 pieces of writing required; 1 must be faculty supervise
+2 pieces of writing required; 1 must be faculty supervised

 Other Requirements for the J.D.
 Degree